linz/elevation/docs/usage.md

     ```json
     { "rel": "item", "href": "./BH31_10000_0403.json", "type": "application/json" }
     ```
-3. The Item can be accessible from `https://nz-elevation.s3-ap-southeast-2.amazonaws.com/taranaki/taranaki_2021/dem_1m/2193/BH31_10000_0403.json`.
+3. The Item can be accessed from `https://nz-elevation.s3-ap-southeast-2.amazonaws.com/taranaki/taranaki_2021/dem_1m/2193/BH31_10000_0403.json`.
 A list of assets can be found:

     ```json
     "assets": {